 The Company evaluates other items of expense and income on an individual basis.
 It takes into consideration quantitative and qualitative characteristics of each item, including (a) nature, (b) whether the items relate to the Company's ongoing business operations, and (c) whether the Company expects the items to continue on a regular basis.
-These other items include collaboration revenue and transaction cost related to the Roche transaction, up-front and milestone payments, acquired in-process research and development expense, gain from sale of PRV and loss on contingent consideration.
+These other items include collaboration revenue and transaction cost related to the Roche transaction, up-front and milestone payments, gain from sale of PRV, settlement and license charges, impairment of equity investment and net gain (loss) on contingent consideration.

-The Company excludes collaboration revenue and transaction cost associated with the Roche transaction from its non-GAAP results.
+- The Company excludes collaboration revenue and transaction cost associated with the Roche transaction from its non-GAAP results.
 While collaboration revenue is recurring, as the Company's ordinary activities do not include contracting with third parties to provide them with research and development services, collaboration revenue is treated as a non-GAAP adjustment item.
 Additionally, the transaction fee related to the Roche transaction is non-recurring and is excluded from its non-GAAP results.
-However, the Company does not exclude reimbursement of costs by Roche from its non-GAAP results.

-The Company excludes up-front and milestone payments associated with its license and collaboration agreements from its non-GAAP results and research and development expenses because the Company does not consider them to be normal operating expenses due to their nature, variability of amounts, and lack of predictability as to occurrence and/or timing.
+However, the Company does not exclude reimbursement of costs by Roche from its non-GAAP results. - The Company excludes up-front and milestone payments associated with its license and collaboration agreements from its non-GAAP results and research and development expenses because the Company does not consider them to be normal operating expenses due to their nature, variability of amounts, and lack of predictability as to occurrence and/or timing.
 Up-front payments are made at the commencement of a collaborative relationship or a license agreement anticipated to continue for a multi-year period and provide the Company with intellectual property rights, option rights and other rights with respect to particular programs.
 Milestone payments are made when certain development, regulatory and sales milestone events are achieved.
-The variability of amounts and lack of predictability of collaboration- and license-related up-front and milestone payment makes the identification of trends in the Company's ongoing research and development activities more difficult.

-The sale of the PRVs obtained as a result of the FDA approval of VYONDYS 53 and AMONDYS 45 in December 2019 and February 2021, respectively, are non-recurring events and excluded from the Company's non-GAAP results.

-The Company excludes from its non-GAAP results loss on contingent consideration related to the Company's acquisition of Myonexus in 2019 as it is a non-cash item and is not considered to be normal operating expenses due to its variability of amounts and lack of predictability as to occurrence and/or timing.
+The variability of amounts and lack of predictability of collaboration- and license-related up-front and milestone payment makes the identification of trends in the Company's ongoing research and development activities more difficult. - The sale of the PRVs obtained as a result of the FDA approval of VYONDYS 53 and AMONDYS 45 in December 2019 and February 2021, respectively, are non-recurring events and excluded from the Company's non-GAAP results. - The Company excludes settlement and license charges from its non-GAAP results because the Company does not consider them to be normal operating expenses due to their nature, variability of amounts, and lack of predictability as to occurrence and/or timing. - The Company excludes from its non-GAAP results the impairment of any equity investments as it is a non-cash item and is not considered to be a normal operating expense due to the variability of amount and lack of predictability as to the occurrence and/or timing of such impairments. - The Company excludes from its non-GAAP results the net gain (loss) on contingent consideration related to regulatory-related contingent payments meeting the definition of a derivative to Myonexus selling shareholders as well as to two academic institutions under separate license agreements as it is a non-cash item and is not considered to be normal operating expenses due to its variability of amounts and lack of predictability as to occurrence and/or timing.